 Venerable Bhante Sujato spent two years translating the four Nikayas of the Pali Canon into English, primarily for SuttaCentral.
 His aim was to prepare a text that embodied the Buddha's virtues of accessibility and inclusivity.
-In this talk he discuss some of the guiding principles for his translation, as well as insights I gleaned along the way.
+In this talk he will discuss some of the guiding principles for his translation, as well as insights he gleaned along the way.

 Bhante Sujato is an Australian Theravanda Buddhist monk ordained in a monastery in Chieng Mai in Thailand during the 1990s.
 He played in a successful rock band called Martha’s Vineyard for many years before he joined an intensive Buddhist retreat in Thailand which introduced him to the Buddha’s teachings.

 Besides spending 3 years in the Bodhinyana monastery with Ajahn Brahm, he also spent several years in remote hermitages and caves in Thailand in Malaysia.

 Bhante Sujato has taught the Dhamma and meditation to a varied audience in Australia and internationally such as Malaysia, Singapore, Indonesia, The USA, Germany, Norway, India, Hongkong, Taiwan, Sri Lanka and many others, and has spoken at several major international Buddhist conferences and events.
 He also helped to establish the Santi Forest Monastery in Bundanoon, where he was the abbot for many years.